 Several months ago, I found myself in a dance hall in the middle of Moscow.
 It was Tango Night!
 I could see that it was a very structured, disciplined dance.
 With limited tango skills, I was able to watch and enjoy the wonder of a dance floor moving in front of me, everyone reacting to everyone else as the music played.

 To choreograph the competitive dance that happens in every selling situation, you first need to understand why people are out on the dance floor in the first place.
 That sits squarely in understanding what the customer values.
-Specifically, understanding the issues or problems that have direct impact on the customer’s business performance; where they feel the fire to take action; their most compelling business issue.
+Specifically, you need to understand the issues or problems that have direct impact on the customer’s business performance, where they feel the fire to take action, and their most compelling business issue.
 You also need to understand clearly what the customer values with respect to a solution.
 Once you have this compelling business issue demanding action, and the customer’s characteristics of an ideal solution, you can now draw the borders of the dance floor.
 Price (Y axis) includes things like acquisition costs, life cycle, switching costs, or maybe some other industry-specific factors.
 Performance (X axis) includes ease of purchase and acquisition, product features and delivery, business impact, or even personal impact.
 The more descriptive you are here around the customer’s understanding of an ideal solution and your (and your competitors’) alignment with those descriptors, the better you are able to choreograph the moves.